plaidfinch/GQFC/README.md

 This repository is the source for the paper: **K. Foner.
 "Functional  Pearl: Getting  a  Quick  Fix on Comonads."
 In *Proceedings of the 2015 ACM SIGPLAN Symposium on Haskell.*  ACM, 2015.**

-The paper is written in literate Haskell.
+The paper is written in LaTeX-flavored literate Haskell.
 It can be compiled both to a readable PDF and to executable code for the library it describes.

 The quickest way to read the paper is to [download the compiled pre-print PDF](https://github.com/kwf/GQFC/raw/master/GQFC.pdf).